-- Microscope
+Microscope

-- Clean slide
+Clean slide

 - Wooden applicators.

-- Normal saline solution (9.85% Sodium chloride Nacl in Distilled water)
+- Normal saline solution (0.85% Sodium chloride in Distilled water)

 - Pens or marker's for labelling.

-PROCEDURE :-
+PROCEDURE:-

-- Place a drop of saline on the slide. - Pick up a small amount of fecal material from several different area.
-Especially from the bloody and or mucoid areas. - Emulsify in the saline and cover with a coverslip and examine on low and high power.
+- Place a drop of saline on the slide. - Pick up a small amount of faecal material from several different areas.
+Especially from the bloody and or mucoid areas. - Emulsify in the saline and cover with a cover slip and examine on low and high power.